 25. Villa Sarchi Beans

-This type of bean is a hybrid variety that does best when grown organically.
+Hybrid bean, first developed in Costa Rica, does best when grown organically.
 It has a tad of acidity and a medium-bodied taste, as well as undertones of fruit and sweetness.

 26. Villalobos Beans

 Grown in Costa Rica, Typica natural mutation grows best at higher elevations.
 It is highly acidic and provides a lot of sweetness as well.